Azure-Samples/media-services-v3-dotnet/VideoAnalytics/VideoAnalyzer/README.md

   `az provider register --namespace Microsoft.EventGrid`

 #### To check if registered, run the next command.
-You should see "Registered".
+You should see "Registered"

   `az provider show --namespace Microsoft.EventGrid --query "registrationState"`